non-Jedi/pipey/README.md

 Simple python package for calculating pressure drop through pipes and fittings.

+## Status

+Unmaintained, unfinished and unusable.
+I hope to return to this package again at a later time, but it is not a priority for me right now.

 ## Input format

 Pipey reads text files (which may have the filename extension .pipey).